-23. Title: Recruitment and Retention of Public Health Workers
+25. Title: Recruitment and Retention of Public Health Workers

-Issue: Lack of public health workers.
+Issue: There is a lack of public health workers.

-Legislative Platform: Seek and support the establishment of a Public Health Workforce Scholarship Program and a Public Health Workforce Loan Repayment Program as an incentive to increase the supply of public health and environmental health professionals in an effort to mitigate an anticipated public health preparedness workforce shortage.
+Legislative Platform: Seek and support the establishment of a Public Health Workforce Scholarship program and a Public Health Workforce Loan Repayment program as an incentive to increase the supply of public health and environmental health professionals in an effort to mitigate an anticipated public health preparedness workforce shortage.